 Fulfilment is essentially the process of receiving an order from a customer, and preparing that order to be delivered.
 This can include warehouse pick-up, packaging, labelling, and shipping, and communication with the customer on delivery.

-There are a few different routes to selling and fulfilment that you could go down if you want to become a third-party seller on Amazon.
+There are two different routes to selling and fulfilment that you could go down if you want to become a third-party seller on Amazon.

 Option # 1 – Fulfilled by Amazon (FBA)

 This is probably the most obvious — and popular — way to sell second-hand books on Amazon if you’re a newbie to the game.